flatironinstitute/sciware/34_PyPackaging/main.md

 Each of these offers many tools, but for today we're really only talking about `pip`
-(and maybe a little bit of [setuptools]https://setuptools.pypa.io/en/latest/).
+(and maybe a little bit of [setuptools](https://setuptools.pypa.io/en/latest/)).

 ### namespaces

-- A [namespace](https://docs.python.org/3/glossary.html#term-namespace) creates a hierarchy
+- A [namespace](https://docs.python.org/3/glossary.html#term-namespace) creates a nested
-of names.
+  hierarchy of names.

 - Namespaces let packages define variables, functions, and classes without worrying about uniqueness.